Beijing to make good on investment pledge at EU-China summit

 "China has a lot of liquidity and needs to invest it somewhere," one senior EU official said, asking not to be named.
 "We've made it quite clear this is a European fund over which China has no sway, but Chinese banks can expect to see returns on their loans."

-At the EU's annual summit with China, Chinese Premier Li Keqiang will make an initial investment of about two billion euros in a financing vehicle linked to the European Union's 315-billion-euro European Fund for Strategic Investments, officials familiar with the talks told Reuters.
+At the EU's annual summit with China, China's premier Li Keqiang will make an initial investment of about two billion euros ($2.21 billion) in a financing vehicle linked to the European Union's 315-billion-euro European Fund for Strategic Investments, officials familiar with the talks told Reuters.

 The deal that was first discussed a year ago should be a success for European Commission President Jean-Claude Juncker, who will travel to Beijing with European Council President Donald Tusk.
 Juncker faced scepticism in 2014 when he proposed the fund because EU governments are putting in only seed money.